tigerbeetle/tigerbeetle/docs/operating/cdc.md

 ### Event Replay

 By default, when the CDC job starts, it resumes from the timestamp of the last acknowledged event in RabbitMQ.
-This can be overriden to using `--timestamp-last`.
+This can be overridden to using `--timestamp-last`.
 For example, `--timestamp-last=0` will replay all events.